networknext/next/README.md

 <br>

-## Console Version of Network Next SDK
+## Network Next SDK for Consoles

+This is the console version of the SDK for consoles.

+Supported platforms:

+* Windows
+* XBox One
+* PS4
+* Switch